jo/quilt/README.md

 * each key in the hash of the document is a directory inside the documents folder
 * the value of the hash lives inside the key folder
 * strings are plain files with the extension .js
-* floats are plain files with the extension .f
+* floats are plain files with the extension .f.js
-* integers are plain files with the extension .i
+* integers are plain files with the extension .i.js
 * arrays are directories where the elements are *all* numbered, like 000, 001 and 002.js